ssashish21/Data-Structure-Algorithms/Neetcode150/13. 1-D Dynamic Programming/README.md

 ## 🧠 What is 1D DP?

 1D DP means:
-- State depends only on previous states
+- State depends on previous states
 - Stored in a 1D array or few variables

 ---